 - Pregnancy yoga / massage – again many larger firms with on-site gyms are now offering pregnancy yoga classes or massage sessions

-- Ensure they support the employee as they prepare to go on leave
+- Ensure they support the employee as they prepare to go on parental leave

 There will be a natural tendency to focus on what tasks need to be completed before an employee goes on extended leave – for both the employee and the line manager.
 It’s worth making sure they are also thinking about: